feature-hub/feature-hub/docs/help/faq.md

 ## Can the integrator register Feature Services one by one?

 Yes, but then you need to guarantee the correct order.
-On the other hand, all Feature Services registered **together** using the `registerProviders` method of the `FeatureServiceRegistry` are automatically sorted topologically and therefore do not need to be registered in the correct order.
+On the other hand, all Feature Services registered **together** using the `registerFeatureServices` method of the `FeatureServiceRegistry` are automatically sorted topologically and therefore do not need to be registered in the correct order.

 ## Can Feature Services be dynamically loaded after initial load?